 The Murray family thanks prosecutors, police, the media, and the jury.
 “I know the trauma our family has been through and I want no other family to go through this," Murray's mother, Phyllis, tells the media.
 "I felt the brutality was indescribable.
 I want no other victim.”

 Jan.
-27, 2012: Brittany Norwood is sentenced to life in prison without the possibility of parole.
-In handing down his sentence, Judge Robert Greenberg angrily condemned Norwood, calling her "one hell of a liar."
+27, 2012: Brittany Norwood is In handing down his sentence, Judge Robert Greenberg angrily condemned Norwood, calling her "one hell of a liar."

 “After every blow, you had a chance to think about what you were doing,” Greenberg said.